chicio/chicio.github.io/_posts/2017-06-14-swift-closure-demystifying-autoclosure-escaping.md

 }
 ```

-So basically in the constructor we are expecting something that will be enclosed in a closure, thanks to the `@autoclosure` attribute, and we storing it as an instance variable of our class.
+So, basically in the constructor we are expecting something that will be enclosed in a closure, thanks to the `@autoclosure` attribute, and we store it as an instance variable of our class.
 We can store it because we are using also the `@escaping` attribute.
 Now in our controller we can define an array of operation that will be the datasource to our `UITableViewController`.
-To each `Operation` instance we can pass in the constructor the function that corresponds to the operation that we want to execute.
-This function will be executed in the table view delegate method `public func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)` by accessing the corresponding element in the array data source, without the need to identify the exact cell selected.
+We can pass in the constructor of each `Operation` instance the function that corresponds to the operation that we want to execute.
+This function will be executed in the table view delegate method `public func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)` by accessing the corresponding element in the data source array, without the need to identify the exact cell type selected.
-Here is the complete `OperationsViewController`:
+Here you can find the complete `OperationsViewController`:

 ```swift
 class OperationsViewController: UITableViewController {